Q. How much course work must I complete before I can apply for the program?

 The USGS Woods Hole Coastal and Marine Science Center is one of three teams that conduct research within the USGS Coastal/Marine Hazards and Resources Program.
 The goal of the program is to describe the geology and processes of coastal and marine systems.
 To carry out this mission, the Center has been located on WHOI's Quissett Campus in Woods Hole as an integral part of the Woods Hole research community for more than 35 years.

 Q. Will I have to submit a paper when the summer is complete?

 Yes, all Summer Student Fellows are expected to present a brief mid-summer progress report, a public oral presentation to their department of research project results at the end of the summer, and a final written report describing their summer research project.

 Q. Do most students who attend the program go on to be oceanographers?

-This program is an excellent opportunity to explore and discover career and graduate school opportunities in oceanography.
+This program is an excellent opportunity to explore and discover career and graduate school opportunities in ocean science.
 Fellows have the opportunity to meet and interact with current graduate students in the WHOI/MIT Joint Program.